 Queen scallop abundance increased sharply in the Isle of Man's territorial sea between 2007 and 2010.
-This increase, combined with strong market demand, has led to increased fishing effort and landings of queen scallop in 2010 and 2011.
-Over 65% of landings were taken by UK dredgers in 2010 and 2011.
-Otter trawling is currently a relatively small component of the fishery taking 20-24% of landings annually.
+This increase, combined with strong market demand, led to increased fishing effort and landings of queen scallop in 2010 and 2011.
+Over 65% of landings were taken by UK dredgers in 2010 and 2011, with otter trawlers taking 20-24% of landings.
+By comparison, within the territorial sea in 2012 otter trawlers caught around 63% of total landings, with dredgers taking 68% of landings across ICES rectangles 36E5 and 37E5.

 The first formal stock assessment of the Isle of Man queen scallop stock was undertaken in 2012 using the Catch-Survey Analysis (CSA) method.
-The CSA method estimates stock size using abundance indices and is well-suited to the data available for the Isle of Man's queen scallop fishery.
-The stock assessment shows that the biomass of recruits and post-recruits has declined from 2010 to 2012.
-Total biomass is estimated to have declined by 11000t in 2010 and 14000t in 2011.
-Over 50% of total biomass was removed between June 2011 and May 2012, while fishing mortality increased from only 0.2 in 2009 to 0.7 in 2011.
-It is recommended that \leq 30% of the total biomass is removed from ICES statistical rectangles 36E5 and 37E5 annually to minimise the risk of queen scallop biomass depletion.
-Biomass is likely to be depleted leading to the fishery becoming recruitment-dependent where >40% of biomass is removed annually.
-To meet these recommendations landings would need to be reduced substantially in 2012/2013 compared to the previous two years.
+The CSA method estimates stock size using abundance indices and is generally well-suited to the data available for the Isle of Man's queen scallop fishery.
+The stock assessment showed that the biomass of recruits and post-recruits declined from 2010 to 2012.
+Total biomass was estimated to have declined by over 16000t between 2010 and 2012.
+It is estimated that over 40% of total biomass was removed between June 2010 and May 2011.
+Landings in 2012 were lower than in 2011, at 8000t, and fishing mortality decreased.

+It is recommended that no more than 30% of biomass is removed in any year to minimise the risk of queen scallop biomass depletion; in 2013/2014 this equates to 6000t.
+However, given recent biomass depletion a precautionary limit of 5000t (25% of biomass) is advised for the 2013/2014 season.
+Biomass is very likely to be depleted leading to the fishery becoming recruitment-dependent where >40% of biomass is removed annually.